 Gary Setzer’s transdisciplinary practice incorporates performance art, video art, sound, and installation.
 Enlisting familiar landmarks like the body, the landscape, minimalism, and humor as entry points, Setzer lures his audience into his conceptual framework—a theoretical space centered on our compulsory entanglements with language.

 Setzer received his MFA from Ohio University and his BFA from The University of Akron.
 His works have been included in solo and group exhibitions nationally and internationally.
-He has performed, exhibited, and screened work in venues such as the Arsenale in Venice, the Today Art Museum in Beijing, Tribeca Film Center, The National Art Center Tokyo, Los Angeles Center for Digital Art, Museum of Contemporary Art Tucson, Mobile Museum of Art, The Wexner Center for the Arts, Boston Center for the Arts, Tucson Museum of Art, and the Cincinnati Art Museum.
+He has performed, exhibited, and screened work in venues such as the Arsenale in Venice, the Today Art Museum in Beijing, Tribeca Film Center, The National Art Center Tokyo, Los Angeles Center for Digital Art, Museum of Contemporary Art Tucson, Ars Electronica, Mobile Museum of Art, The Wexner Center for the Arts, Boston Center for the Arts, Tucson Museum of Art, and the Cincinnati Art Museum.
 In 2012, Setzer released the soundtrack for his performance, Supralingual/Sublingual: The Tongue is the Terrain, on the independent label Pretend Records.
 From 2010 until 2015, Setzer was awarded the Louise Foucar Marshall Professorship.
 This five-year endowed chair position recognized Setzer's contributions to the field and was funded by the Marshall Foundation.
 He currently lives and works in Tucson where he is an Associate Professor of Art at the University of Arizona.